Conservation Safari Itinerary

 Let us help plan your dream safari!

-Sometimes it’s difficult to wade through the many lists of lodges and areas to visit in Kenya.
+Bush and Beyond have an amazing portfolio of family owned and operated properties, with the same conservation and community-minded spirit as House in the Wild.
 To help build your perfect safari, we can share some safari ideas visiting places that you can book through Bush and Beyond, which will compliment your stay here.